SkPhilipp/Winter/README.md

 Winter
 ======

-Winter does dependency injection without being intrusive on your existing code.
+Winter can do dependency injection without being intrusive on your existing code.

 Basics
 ------